 Step Four: Application Requirements

-Finally, submit a completed licensure application to get the show on the road!
-You can create an account with the Time Information Management Systems (TIMS) to begin your licensing application.
+Finally, submit a completed licensure application to start your teaching career.
+You can create an account with TIMS to begin your licensing application.

 Pennsylvania Certification Reciprocity

-Pennsylvania will accept some teaching credentials from all but the following states: Alaska, Indiana, Iowa, Minnesota, and Oregon.
+Pennsylvania will accept certain teaching credentials from other states.
 Contact the Pennsylvania Department of Education to inquire about your specific situation.
 Please see our interstate reciprocity disclaimer for more information.